favalon/MineStory/plot_writing/184/Project.md

 ### scene 7 : [2 2 3 3]->[2 3 3 3]
 Henry walks across the street and tries to talk to 'Henry'.
-When he tries to talk to 'Henry', 'Henry' seems unable to hear from him. he sound of the mansion owner's voice suddenly appeared in his ear and tells him 'you cannot interfere 'Henry's' life, you already make the deal.'
+When he tries to talk to 'Henry', 'Henry' seems unable to hear from him. the sound of the mansion owner's voice suddenly appeared in his ear and tells him 'you cannot interfere 'Henry's' life, you already make the deal.'
 ### scene 8 : [2 3 3 3]->[3 2 3 3]
 Henry is listening to the conversation between 'Henry' and his friends.
 He finds that 'Henry's' wealth and life has not changed much and 'Henry' has a dream to become a millionaire.
 The only difference is that Henry's attitude towards life has become positive.